 The right life insurance company you apply with will be critical if you use marijuana for medical or recreational purposes.
-Your current health history is also much more important than any type of marijuana use.
+Your current health history is also much more essential than marijuana use.

 You never want to conceal any information you ask on a life insurance application.
 Most life insurance companies test for marijuana use.
 With most conventional life insurance applications, you will be requested to take a basic physical exam called a Paramed exam.
-As part of the test, you will need to provide urine and a blood sample.
+You will need to provide urine and a blood sample for the test.

-Sometimes, these tests will show marijuana use with some companies, even if they don’t specifically test for it.
-THC, the chemical found in marijuana, can appear in a blood test.
+Sometimes, these tests will show marijuana use by some companies, even if they don’t specifically test it.
+For example, THC, the chemical found in marijuana, can appear in a blood test.
 It can be seen well after 14 days after smoking pot.
 This will also depend on how frequently the applicant smokes marijuana products.
 Traces are detectable in the urine for up to 30 days.

-If you conceal your marijuana use on your application, the life insurance company can decline your application or possibly, later on, a claim for death benefits.
+If you conceal your marijuana use on your application, the life insurance company can decline your application or, later on, a claim for death benefits.
 Any future companies you apply with will also know why you were denied.
 Always tell the truth!

 - Current Age

 - Your Health History